priyam1098/RedBusAutomation2021/Readme.md

 ###Steps to Run(on jenkins)
 - **Step:1**
-   Start genkins server go to project
+   Start jenkins server go to project
 - **Step:2**
    Click on build now